How to Pay Rent and Utilities as a Foreigner

 3. Keeping Records

-Maintain records of all rent payments, including receipts and bank transfer confirmations.
+Always maintain records of rent payments, including receipts and bank transfer confirmations.

-This can help resolve any disputes and serve as proof of payment.
+These can help resolve disputes and serve as proof of payment.

 Managing Utility Payments